How To Stop Bad Customer Service Experiences In Your Retail Store

-No one should leave a department in your store or at your hotel with pent-up rage at the way they were treated.
+No one should leave a department in your store or at your hotel with pent-up rage at the way you interact with customers.

 The executive continued, "You gave us multiple chances to come back, but we didn't."

-Here's the thing about service, it doesn't just happen.
+Here's the thing about good customer service, it doesn't just happen.

 It's fine to give broad powers to your crew and let them use their own good judgment.
-But not everyone has good judgement; just look at the growing Tide Pod Challenge trend.
+But not everyone has good judgement.

 And therein lies the problem... customer service is based on good judgment.
 Which is based on good training.

-Without good training, good customer service is left up to each employee’s interpretation.
+Without good training, good customer service is left up to each employee’s interpretation and service skills.